 Soul Of Miami is Now Accepting Contributors

-As you know, the Soul Of Miami website was started by just two people, James Echols & Annette Peikert.
-Since then, we have had a few friends join on to help us out, Betty Alvarez, Anthony Jordon and Talmage Thornhill.
+The Soul Of Miami website was started by just two people, James Echols and Annette Peikert back in July of 2008.
+Since then, we have had a few friends join on to help us out.
 Over the years, it has grown exponentially.
-Also, you know, the scene has gotten so big, it is impossible for us to cover it all.
+Also, the scene has gotten so big it is impossible for us to cover it all.
 To that end, we have decided to open it up to other contributors.

 If you think you might like to join the Soul Of Miami team, please read the below carefully and see if this is something for you.

 1) There is no pay.
 We will just say that right up front.
 That is to say, there is no cash pay.
 There is certainly plenty of exposure, there is the chance to help support your community and there are usually plenty of freebies.
 However, Soul Of Miami currently makes almost no money.
 That may change someday, in which case, our contributors will definitely benefit from that.

 2) Soul Of Miami accentuates the positive.
 We promote those doing good and encourage others to do better.
 This does not mean everything has to be all happy happy joy joy (for example, see Ralph Ventura’s Wynwood Photo Essay).
 But, if you just want to whine and bitch and moan about how awful everything is, this might not be for you.